-Generally, regardless of the manner in which a named executive officer's employment terminates, he is entitled to receive amounts earned during his term of employment.
+Generally, regardless of the manner in which a named executive officer's employment terminates, the executive officer is entitled to receive amounts earned during the term of employment.
 Such amounts include the portion of the executive's base salary that has accrued prior to any termination and not yet been paid, and unused vacation pay.